Nausea and vomiting go hand in hand. You can’t have nausea without feeling like you’re about to vomit; and you can’t vomit without feeling nauseated.

-Dr. Lester Grinspoon, a Harvard researcher who authored a book entitled “Marihuana Reconsidered,” has a son who is suffering from childhood leukemia.
+Dr. Lester Grinspoon, a Harvard researcher who authored a book entitled “Marihuana Reconsidered,” had a son who was suffering from childhood leukemia.
 One time at a dinner party, one of his colleagues mentioned that he knew of a patient who used cannabis to control chemotherapy-induced nausea.

 He must have told the story to his wife, Betty, because she suggested that they find their son some marijuana.
-But Dr. Grinspoon would not consider the idea though because it was considered illegal.
+But Dr. Grinspoon would not consider the idea because cannabis was illegal at the time.

-Undeterred, Mrs. Grinspoon sought cannabis for her son and found some from one of her son’s friend.
+Undeterred, Betty sought cannabis for her son and found some from one of her son’s friends.

-After the next chemotherapy session, Mrs. Grinspoon gave the marijuana to his son.
+After the next chemotherapy session, she gave the marijuana to her son.

-The effects were very good.
+The experiment was successful.
 The boy was relaxed, in a better mood, and wasn’t suffering from any nausea.

 Even Dr. Grinspoon noted the huge difference.
 He remarked that, without marijuana, his son would have been in bed dealing with nausea and vomiting.
 But on that day, not only was their son better, but he had an appetite that he even requested to stop and get a sandwich before going home.